Caring For Clients Since 1958

 Disability insurance is a safety net that many people, especially working professionals, secure at an early age in the event that a disabling condition prevents them from continuing their professional practices.
 Unfortunately, buying coverage is not the end of the process, it is only the beginning.
 Disability insurance companies are notorious for collecting premiums but resisting payout of claims.

 Perhaps no disability insurance claims are more complicated and challenging than disability insurance claims filed by professionals like physicians, dentists, lawyers, accountants and others similarly situated.
-Insurance companies are more motivated to contest high-value claims involving salaried professionals who have built successful long-term careers.
+Insurance companies are more motivated to contest high-value claims involving high-income professionals who have built successful long-term careers.

 Professionals with disabilities have a lot riding on the success of the disability claim process, which is why it’s important to get it right from the outset.
 While denials can be appealed, they result in delays, more legal fees and frustrations.
 And in this industry, successful outcomes cannot be guaranteed.